yyang9301/AHW/README.md

 ## 2016/09/19
 * All for loops removed from the co-occurrence calculations
 * Co-occurrence calculated for all combinations of SACTN and SAWS sites inlcuding tmean, tmin and tmax

+## 2016/09/20
+* Corrected error in calculation of co-occurrence proportions